Boost Alternative Development Intervention through Licit Livelihoods

 On December 1st, 2017, DCA started implementing the BADILL Project (Boost Alternative Development Intervention through Licit Livelihoods).
 This project is funded by the UN Office on Drugs and Crime.
 The main goal of the project is to establish small enterprises in dairy, backyard poultry, and vegetables in order to reduce dependency on illicit crops.
 The project approach is market-driven and based on the needs and opportunities of the target communities.

 The project aims at providing job opportunities and more income to local farmers and producers, particularly women.
 This will lead to an improved economic status of the targeted project participants.
 Target areas are selected districts in the provinces of Bamyan, Panjshir, Wardak and Parwan.
-The overall project budget is US$ 600,000.
-The project will last until June 30th 2019.
+Initially, the overall project budget was US$ 600,000 and the project would be finalised the 30th of June 2019.
+However, in January 2019, at the request of DCA the donor extended the project to reach more beneficiaries.
+As a result of this extension, the budget has been increased to 1,860,000 USD and the project will last until July 31st 2020.

 The BADILL project focuses on three outcomes: